DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateBox/1 Configuration/text.md

 ---
 ---
 ##### shortDescription
-The read-only property that holds the text displayed by the UI component **input** element.
+The read-only property that stores the text displayed by the UI component **input** element.

 ##### readonly